alexsabr/AS_Booksynthetized/networking.md

 It is called "Classless" because initially all IP adresses were split in classes ranging from A to E intended for bigger and bigger networks

+#### Network Address Translation (NAT)
+To face a growing lack of IPv4 Adresses, while waiting for a widespread use of IPv6 a solution was found for multiple hosts to use the same IP adress : Network Address Translation.
+It first defines three IP ranges describing local network, that is, those ip adresses are to be used at will on any local network without any Interntional agreement, but they CANNOT be used on the internet.
+10.0.0.0/8 allowing for 16 777 216 Hosts
+172.16.0.0/12  allowing for 1 048 579 Hosts
+192.168.0.0/ 16 allowing for 65.536 Hosts
+A router connected to an Internet Provider, takes part in this local network and also have an IP adress for the Internet.
+When a host wants to communicate with someone from the internet, it's packets are transmitted to the router.
+The router changes the IP adress and the source port of the packet from the local adress of the host  to it's own adress (of the router) on the internet and a port that suits him.
+It also feeds a table remembering the port from the emitter and the receiver and the IP adress of the receiver.
+The receiver will then receive the packet, and answer back to the router, thinking it is the router which emitted the packet.
+When the router receives an answer, it feeds the remote address and the ports involved to the table, to find which host on the local network should receive the message.
+It then changes back the destination adress and the port to transmit the packet to said host.

+This method, widely used today for allowing ever more houses to access the internet while IPv6 is implemented, has drawbacks :

+- NAT by default forbids communication initiated by the outside world to the inside forbidding the creation of servers unless it is configured appropriately

+- IP is thought as a connection-less networking L3 protocol, Nat inserts connection-full concerns, if a NAT fails, all communication going through are lost.

+- NAT breaks the concept of layering, as it is concerned by what the layer above it does, indeed it was initially designed with TCP and UDP in mind, what would happen if someone wanted to use another transport protocol ?
+Or even a new version of TCP and UDP ?
+It can't exploit it (or it has to modify it's NAT router to accept the new L4 protocol )

+- The FTP Protocol, for file transmission, transmits multiple ports and IP to use, inside the payload of the packets.
+  If an host behind a NAT sends this kind of info, it will relate to local network adresses and be unusable for the distant host.

+- a NAT can only support about 61 440 connections at the same time as this is the number of TCP/UDP ports.

+#### IPv6
+128 Bits adresses, so
+- IP Version
+- Differentiated Services (class of packet to determine which has priority )
+- flow label
+- Payload Length
+-next header
+- hop limit
+- source and destination address

 ## Transport Layer